ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 To add coverage targets, such as calling `make ccov` to generate the actual coverage information for perusal or consumption, call `target_code_coverage(<TARGET_NAME>)` on an *executable* target.

+.. note:: Each of the macros can take an ENABLE ON/OFF so they can easly be enable by external flag.
+If not provided it is automatically enabled.

 Examples
 ++++++++